reach-sh/reach-lang/docs/src/tut/mkt/index.md

  This would hold all properties accessible by the `seller`.

 * Lines 28 to 31: `sellerInfo`.
- This is an `Object` that would contain the `announcement` and `products` that was declared on lines 5 and 13 respectively.
+ This is an `Object` that would contain the `announcement` and `products` that were declared on lines 5 and 13 respectively.

 * Line 32: `reportReady`.
  This is a `{!rsh} function` that takes in the `announcement` and `products` and returns nothing.